rphii/bd/README.md

 2. Run `gcc -Wall -o bd bd.c` or `gcc -Wall -o bd bd.c; ./bd`

 ## Help / Command line interface
-To see a list of all available commands and their description, run `./bd -h`
+To see a list of all available commands and their description, run `./bd -h`.
+Most important commands:
+- `build` build the projects
+- `clean` clean the mess
+- `clean build` basically requild

 ## Colors
 I picked colors for the following states: